 Ping Pong: Top Players

-Maxim Shmyrev, of Russia, is considered to be one of the best players of ping pong and his record speaks for itself.
-He won the Championships thrice in a row, a feat that is yet to be repeated.
+Maxim Shmyrev, of Russia, is considered to be one of the best ping pong players and his record speaks for itself.
+He won the ping pong world Championship thrice in a row, a feat that is yet to be repeated.

-Andrew Baggaley, of England, is another player often considered to be the best.
-He has won the Championships four times, but not thrice in a row.
+Andrew Baggaley, of England, is another ping pong player often considered to be the best.
+He has won the World Championship four times, but not thrice in a row.
 No one has ever won more and he achieved this feat in 2020 as he beat Alexander Flemming to make it twice in a row.

-Yan Weihao and Wang Shibo of China are also one-time winners of the Championships.
+Yan Weihao and Wang Shibo of China are also one-time winners of the ping pong Championships.

 So, you decide, is ping pong a sport?
-Are both of these sports the same or not?
+Are both of these the same sport or not?

-We think, yes, in terms of playing style, game speed, scoring, service, and equipment, they are distinct.
-However, without a thorough understanding of the regulations, it is impossible to distinguish between the two sports.
+We think, yes, in terms of playing style, game speed, scoring, service, and equipment, they are two separate sports.
+So, we can’t call table tennis ping pong because of all the differences.
+However, without a thorough understanding of the regulations, they seem like the same sport as it gets impossible for a newbie to distinguish between the two games.

-The style of play is similar.
+The style of playing table tennis is similar to ping pong.
 As a result, the term “ping pong” can refer to both table tennis and ping pong.
 It’s easy to dismiss ping pong as little more than a game of back-and-forth movement and something that we play recreationally, only.